 Once you’ve figured out what’s going on and what you need to do, here are some tips to overcome those avoiding or delaying tactics.

 Choose the most important – Not just in terms of urgency, but think about the consequences of doing nothing or the benefits of getting it done.
 Especially if this a goal you have set yourself to make a positive change in your life.

 Get the most difficult task done first – Mark Twain is quoted as saying that if you eat a live frog each morning, you can go through the rest of the day knowing that’s probably the worst thing you will have to do.
 So if a task feels difficult, but it’s important, get it done first.
 Eat that frog!

 Break it down into small steps – How do you eat an elephant?
 One bite at a time!
 If a task seems overwhelming, take one tiny step at a time and if it helps you, reward yourself upon completion of each step.
 Celebrate every success.

 Set your own deadlines – If a task doesn’t have a deadline, set your own.
 A goal or action step without a deadline is likely to keep being delayed in favour of other tasks.

 Be accountable – If you’re a procrastinator, or even if it’s just this one thing that’s causing you to delay, being accountable to someone else is a good way of ensuring you get the task done.
 At work, we often have managers who we report to, but in our personal lives who holds us accountable?
-Working with a coach, or having an accountability buddy to check-in with, is known to help us take action towards our goals.
+Working with a coach or having an accountability buddy to check-in with can help you take action towards your goals.

 Work on your mindset – Practice focusing on your goal or the outcome you will have, and how you will feel when you have achieved it.
 Even if that outcome is simply that the difficult task will no longer loom over you.
 Think of how much clearer your mind and time will be once this is done.
 Get yourself in your best state for taking action, know your deadline, and take that first step.